 It is important to have an accurate idea of the level of activity you get in a day to establish a groundwork from which you build your fitness goals.
-You may face an initial shock, as some of us have, when you see how little daily NEAT you accumulate, but remember that accurate data are the foundation for results.
-Studies have found that concrete daily step goals inspire individuals to action.
-The first trick is choosing the method you will use to track your activity, and today's options abound.
+An activity tracker, also known as a fitness tracker, is a device or an app (application) used to monitor and evaluate fitness-related metrics.
+You may face an initial shock, as many people have, when you see how little daily NEAT you accumulate, but remember that accurate data are the foundation for results.
+The first step is choosing the method you will use to track your activity, and today's options abound.

 Both an activity tracker built specifically for this job and the average smartphone contain a device called an accelerometer.
 The accelerometer itself is an inexpensive device that simply indicates changes in movement (acceleration and deceleration).
 Activity trackers add an array of features to that functionality.
 In accuracy tests, accelerometers have shown an average 15 percent discrepancy from actual activity, a similar accuracy record to a good pedometer.
-Most are worn on the wrist versus the hip or foot.
+Most are worn on the wrist (or even as a ring on your finger) versus the hip or foot.
 While wrist placement is not as accurate, most users find it most convenient.

 Activity trackers seem to be best at recording straightforward actions that are part of daily physical activity such as brisk walking or jogging.
 However, they tend to be inaccurate when recording less rhythmic activities, vigorous exercise, overall calories burned, sleep, or other metrics.
 As you can imagine, a wrist-worn activity tracker will not do well measuring a grueling bike workout.
 Accelerometers tend to lose accuracy at a very slow walking speed (slower than 30 minutes per mile) because the movement of the wrist or vertical movement of the hip is too small.
-Users simply need to keep limitations in mind.
+Users simply need to keep these limitations in mind.